robot131/robot131.github.io/_pages/education.md

 author_profile: true
 ---

 I have been learning in Harbin Institute of Technology for 6 years.
 During this period of time, I participated in various kinds of activities and competitions.
 These not only practiced my skills but I gained valuable friendship.
 In the meanwhile, as a student, I did not relax in my study.
 During my stage of undergraduate, I studied hard and get 90 or more points in many courses.
 Finally, I was recommended to pursue a master's degree with the fourth place in my major and GPA of 88.9/100.
-The following sections shows my education experiences and awards I gained during the process.
+The following sections shows my education experiences and some awards I gained during the process.

 ## Master of Engineering
 + School of Instrumentation of Science and Engineering